Nature School Registration

 We will do a brief dynamic risk assessment at the start of each day, and upon entering an area new to anyone in the group.
 This is a brief conversation about the hazards present in the areas we use, what we need to be aware of and to avoid.
 This might have children thinking about tree climbing choices, fire safety, knife safety, good choices around water, areas slippery when wet, previous injuries children have that might mean everyone needs to take extra care of them that day, checking pest traps safely (not touching them), and sharing past learning from the area/activity.
 These conversations will be more in-depth in the beginning, but as children become experienced risk-assessors, they might just consist of reminders where necessary.

-Next we will hear from everyone what their plans are for the day.
+Next we hear from everyone what their plans are for the day.
 Children will sometimes be all together, and sometimes form smaller groups based on their interests at that time.
 Options will be influenced by the weather, what others are choosing and what they might have been planning from the week before.
-Some activities that might be chosen are fire lighting, cooking on the fire, making dens, stream studying, make-believe play, missions up or down-stream, bum sliding, running, rope swinging, whittling or creating something out of wood and other materials, climbing up and jumping off things, searching for bugs or eels, feeding the eels, checking pest traps, geocaching, navigational skills, reading, drawing, group games, climbing trees, racing sticks or boats in the stream?..the list can go on for ever and we never really know what children will come up with when they have the freedom of choice and no perceived limits!
+Some activities that might be chosen are fire lighting, cooking on the fire, making dens, stream studying, make-believe play, missions up or down-stream, bum sliding, running, rope swinging, whittling or creating something out of wood and other materials, climbing up and jumping off things, searching for bugs or eels, feeding the eels, checking pest traps, geocaching, navigational skills, reading, drawing, group games, climbing trees, racing sticks or boats in the stream….the list can go on for ever and we never really know what children will come up with when they have the freedom of choice and no perceived limits!

 Please read terms and conditions here

 *You will need permission from your child’s School board of trustees for them to attend the Nature School programme weekly.
-Please talk to your child’s School teacher and Principal, share the Letter to BOT’s with them and let them know your beliefs on the benefits of your child attending Nature School.
+Please talk to your child’s School teacher and Principal, share the information we provide for BOT’s with them and let them know your beliefs on the benefits of your child attending Nature School.
 We have all the paperwork that they will require, and they will need to mark your child present at School.
 Nature School NZ will provide the School with attendance details at the end of each School term and we will also endeavour to form a reciprocal relationship with the School; so that School and Nature School can complement each other and ultimately provide the best learning for your child.

 Wellington, New Zealand